makrai/notes/stalnaker68-cond.md

     the United States will use nuclear weapons
   * How do you deliberate in choosing your response?
 What logical considerations
   * two familiar answers to this question, and then defend a third answer
-  1. based on the simplest account of the conditional, the truth functional anal
+  1. the simplest account of the conditional, the truth functional analysis
     * first, will the Chinese enter the conflict?  and second, will the United States use nuclear weapons?
     * If the answer to the first question is no,